- What is prenatal diagnosis?

-Preconception genetic screening (screening the individual partners for conditions before the egg and sperm have fused and produced the embryo) is also available, which can tell parents whether they are likely to pass on certain genetic conditions but – as there is no fetus in the mother’s uterus at the time – it does not reveal a particular fetus’s risk of abnormality.
+Preconception genetic screening (screening the individual partners for conditions before the egg and sperm have fused and produced the embryo) is also available, which can tell parents whether they are likely to pass on certain genetic conditions.
+However, as there is no fetus in the mother’s uterus at the time, preconception genetic screening does not reveal a particular fetus’s risk of abnormality.

-Depending on the health system, some doctors make testing for some birth defects available to all mothers regardless of their risk screenings, and allow the mother to decide.
+Depending on the health system, some doctors make testing for some birth defects available to all mothers and allow the mother to decide.

-Amniocentesis and CVS are diagnostic tests that can diagnose Down syndrome with nearly 100% accuracy, however, they also may lead to a higher risk of miscarriage, as high as 1 or 2% higher than the general risk for miscarriage any mother has.
+Amniocentesis and CVS are diagnostic tests that can diagnose Down syndrome with nearly 100% accuracy, however, they also may lead to a higher risk of miscarriage.
 For this reason, they are often recommended only to women who have undergone a prenatal screening and found to be carrying a fetus likely to have Down syndrome.

 Q: What is prenatal diagnosis for autism?